Where to Stay in Nashville: A Neighborhood Guide

 Best for: First-time visitors, music fans, nightlife seekers

 The epicenter of Nashville’s tourism scene.
 Broadway’s honky-tonks are walking distance, along with the Country Music Hall of Fame, Bridgestone Arena, and dozens of restaurants.
-SoBro (South of Broadway) offers a slightly more refined version of the same access – newer hotels, rooftop bars, and a more modern feel.
+SoBro (South of Broadway) offers a slightly more refined version of the same access – newer hotels, rooftop bars, and a more modern aesthetic.

 The Gulch

-Best for: Couples, food lovers, design-forward travelers
+Best for: Couples, food lovers, travelers who want a hotel that looks as good as it feels

 East Nashville